The Tower

 Reading the Card

-The upright Tower card represents a sudden upheaval that causes a major collapse in your life.
-Structures and relationships may be changed or disappear.
-It can easily be a difficult and challenging time especially because it can be unexpected.
+The Upright Tower represents a sudden upheaval causing a major collapse in your life.
+Structures and relationships may be altered or disappear entirely.
+It will likely be a difficult and challenging time, especially because the event is often unexpected.

-Often the reasons for the collapse have been fermenting for some time.
-Life seems to be moving along but things have actually become stationary and immovable.
-Perhaps ego, lies and deceit have contributed to early success and are now hidden in the fabric of your tower and creating weakness.
-Or there might be an ongoing secret.
-There may also be weakness in the things that you are relying on for success: the job that you cannot lose or the help you have come to rely on.
+Often, the reasons for the collapse have been fermenting for some time.
+Life seems to be moving forward, but things have actually become stagnant and immovable.
+Perhaps ego, lies, and deceit contributed to early success; these are now hidden in the fabric of your tower, creating fatal weakness.
+There might be an ongoing secret, or a structural weakness in the things you rely on for stability: the job you 'cannot' lose, or the help you have come to take for granted.

-Whatever they are, there is a weakness in the fabric of your life and it is waiting for a sudden event to bring it crashing down.
+Whatever the cause, a weakness exists in the fabric of your life, waiting for a sudden event to bring it crashing down.

-Rebuilding will be hard, but better in the long term.
-The issues that caused a weak tower are gone now that is has collapsed.
-You can move back into a phase of growth.
+Rebuilding will be hard, but infinitely better in the long term.
+The issues that caused the structural weakness are gone now that the tower has collapsed.
+You are free to move back into a phase of growth.

-The reversed Tower card is unusual in that it represents something similar to the upright card.
-Only the scope changes.
-In the upright card, the collapse involves things that will involve you personally: family, friends and job.
-In the reverse it affects the inner you.
+The Reversed Tower is unusual in that it represents something very similar to the Upright card; only the scope changes.
+In the Upright, the collapse involves external factors: family, friends, and career.
+In the Reversal, it affects the inner you.

-There is something within you that will change: a belief, a set of values or a way of living.
+Something within you must change: a belief, a set of values, or a way of living.
 Stagnation has set in.
-This could be a relationship, a workplace or simply the beats of your life slowly becoming dull.
-The world will not change and there will be no lightning.
-The change will be in your head.
+This could be regarding a relationship, a workplace, or simply the rhythm of your life slowly becoming dull.
+The external world will not change, and there will be no lightning strike.
+The collapse will be entirely in your head.

-The world around you will not change, but you will.
-From your new view, you will see that you have to be the destroyer, upturning and removing parts if your life so it is fit for the future.
+The world around you remains the same, but you will change.
+From this new vantage point, you will realize that you must be the destroyer, upturning and removing parts of your life so it is fit for the future.

-This may mean fixing relationships (or your role within them) or closing them down, moving to a better career or changing your circle to remove toxicity or other barriers to growth and happiness.
+This may mean fixing relationships (or your role within them), closing them down entirely, moving to a better career, or changing your circle to remove toxicity and barriers to growth.

-The core point here is that this will be something you will face in yourself, and is up to you to make the change.
-It is also an option to ignore the message, but that will almost certainly allow the issues to get worse.
-Remember, this is about the difference between a stable life that you don’t like, and a new life that is free of the things you don’t like that are holding you back.
-Not much of a choice if you think about it in this way!
+The core point is that this is an internal reckoning; it is up to you to initiate the change.
+You have the option to ignore the message, but that will almost certainly allow the rot to worsen.
+Remember, this is a choice between a stable life that you dislike, and a new life free of the things holding you back.
+Viewed in this light, there is truly only one choice.

 Card Design Process

-The Tower card is often one of the most feared, as it is always initially negative.
-The design intent was to create ‘an ugly card that stands out from the others’.
-Dark and with a mythological monster associated with the tower.
+The Tower is often one of the most feared cards, as it is always initially negative.
+The design intent was to create an 'ugly card that stands out from the others', dark and featuring a mythological monster associated with the foundations of the tower itself.

-Most Tarot cards show the tower falling or being struck by lightning, but for this deck the aim was to show that there is a weakness or hidden sin within the tower itself, and this is the thing that really causes the tower to fall.
+Most Tarot decks show the tower falling or being struck by lightning.
+For this deck, the aim was to show the weakness or hidden sin within the foundation; this is the true cause of the collapse.

-The lightning or earthquake is just the push the tower needs to initiate the final cycle of its life; closure.
-After that, the monster is negated, the angry Gods are satisfied and life can go on, this time with growth from more stable foundations.
+The lightning or earthquake is just the push the tower needs to initiate the final cycle of its life: closure.
+After that, the monster is negated, the angry gods are satisfied, and life can continue, this time growing from more stable foundations.

 Final Words

-The grass is always greener on the other side, but if you ignore it and stay standing still for too long, the grass under your feet will always die.
-You just won’t see this until you are pushed into moving.
-The Tower card is the card that pushes.
+The grass is always greener on the other side, but if you stand still for too long, the grass under your own feet will die.
+You simply will not see this until you are forced to move.
+The Tower is the card that pushes you.